-As Accounting Officer I am required to disclose where formal Ministerial Direction to proceed has been sought where I believe the Department has been asked to take a course of action that could potentially result in irregular expenditure, impropriety or poor value for money.
-I can confirm that Minister Hargey issued written Ministerial Directions to DfC officials to put in place arrangements for:
+As Accounting Officer, I am required to disclose where formal Ministerial Direction to proceed has been sought where I believe the Department has been asked to take a course of action that could potentially result in irregular expenditure, impropriety or poor value for money.
+There are no Ministerial Directions to disclose for 2022-23.